MicrosoftDocs/altspace-vr/altspace-vr/faqs/business-faq.md

 ### Can people outside of my organization attend events?

 Yes!
-You can allow guests to access your event by selecting this setting upon event creation.
+You can allow guests to access your event by selecting <mark> this setting upon event creation (link?)</mark>.
 They'll gain access by using the event's custom entry code.

 ### How much does it cost to use Altspace?

 A Mesh subscription will be required to use Altspace.
 The subscription will be free during the Public Preview and then roll into a paid subscription by the time the product hits General Availability.
+You can sign up for [Microsoft Mesh-enabled AltspaceVR](https://altvr.com/mesh/) and get notified as it becomes available.

 ### Can we rebrand the Altspace menus/UI with our company logo?